FatimaGHub/FatimaGhub/README.md

 - 🌍 **Location:** Netherlands
 - 💻 **Interests:**
   - Exploring open-source projects
-  - Learning code (Not really, just curious and one repo at a time 😊)
+  - Learning code (Maybe, more curious and one repo at a time 😊)
   - Documenting my learning journey

 ## 💡 What I’m Doing Here Then?